C

 Congo (country)

-Second country: An equatorial country in Africa, with a short Atlantic coastline; population 6,800,000 (estimated 2015); languages, French (official), Kikongo, and other Bantu languages; capital, Brazzaville.
+An equatorial country in Africa, with a short Atlantic coastline; population 6,800,000 (estimated 2015); languages, French (official), Kikongo, and other Bantu languages; capital, Brazzaville.
 Also called Republic of Congo, Congo-Brazzaville.
 The region was colonized in the 19th century by France, and as Middle Congo formed part of the larger territory of French Congo (later, French Equatorial Africa).
 The country became independent in 1960.
-(NOA)
+(Apple Dictionary/NOA)

 consanguineous (adjective)

 Relating to or denoting people descended from the same ancestor.
-(OD)
+(NOA)

 As in: consanguineous marriage.